Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Absolute heaven.

-I'm also a fan of dukkah.
+Also, I'm a fan of Duker.

 Oh, yeah, yep.

-Dukkah delicious.
+Duker delicious.

-Don't mind a bit of dukkah.
+Don't want a bit of ducca.

-None of this will help preserve a moose, though.
+None of this will help preserve a moose though.

-the bus for a little over two months he decided to head back to civilization but the trail was
+In July, after living in the bus for a little over two months, he decided to head back

-blocked by the impassable Teklanika River,
+to civilization, but the trail was blocked by the impassable Teclanika River,

 swollen with late summer runoff from the Cantwell Glacier.